 Yep, you read that right.
 Now the term “alligatoring” doesn’t mean a flat roof attracts alligators.
 Alligatoring refers to the cracking and bubbling of flat roofs that eventually resembles alligator skin.
 Funny, huh?
 This is a very common problem commercial roofing contractors in Overland Park see among roofs that don’t receive annual inspections.
 An alligatored roof that’s left untreated will only get worse and lead you needing a new roof in Overland Park.

-Commercial roofing is different than residential roofing.
+Commercial roofing is different in the Kansas City area.
+As specialists in Overland Park, Merriam, Roeland Park, Shawnee and Lenexa, we’ve seen a wide variety of roofing situations.
 The majority of commercial roofs are flat, while residential roofs have slopes.
 According to Overland Park roofing companies, these are the four most common problems of flat roofs commercial roofing contractors in Overland Park.